Division of Sydney: History

 The division draws its name from Sydney, the most populous city in Australia, which itself was named after former British Home Secretary Thomas Townshend, 1st Viscount Sydney.
 The division was proclaimed at the redistribution of 21 November 1968, replacing the old Division of Dalley, Division of East Sydney and Division of West Sydney; it was first contested at the 1969 election.

 The seat is a safe seat for the Australian Labor Party (ALP) which has never polled less than 60% of the two-party preferred vote at any election.
 In line with a national trend towards progressive inner-city voting, the seat had the highest number of Green votes in any federal electorate in 2004, though by 2013 it had dropped to seventh-highest.
 The current Member for the Division of Sydney, since the 1998 federal election, is Tanya Plibersek, a member of the ALP.
 Sydney is currently Labor's third safest seat, with 70.95% on the 2CP against the Greens.

 As at the 2001 census, the electorate had the highest number of same-sex couples in Australia.
+In the Australian Marriage Law Postal Survey in 2017, the electorate had the second-highest percentage of "Yes" responses in the country, with 83.67% of the electorate's respondents to the survey responding "Yes" in favour of same-sex marriage.